How do strikes affect students in English Studies?

 How Student Voice Analytics helps you

-• Quantifies strike-related topics and sentiment across cohorts, with drill-downs from provider to school and programme in English Studies.
+• Quantifies strike-related topics and sentiment across cohorts, with drill-downs from provider to school and programme for English Studies.

-• Surfaces segment-level patterns by CAH code and demographics to target mitigation at full-time, younger cohorts where volume is highest.
+• Surfaces segment-level patterns by CAH code and demographics, helping you target mitigation at full-time, younger cohorts where volume is highest.

-• Tracks issues, recovery actions and turnaround so departments can evidence progress and close the loop with students.
+• Tracks issues, recovery actions, and turnaround times so departments can evidence progress and close the loop with students.

 Request a walkthrough